adrian-shape/TalkbackDemo/README.md

 #### List item semantics
 Each list item is navigated individually, but we can add semantics to navigate them as list items in a list.

-In the column, add a `Modifier.semantics` with `collectionInfo = CollectionInfo(columnCount = movieRoles.size, rowCount = 1)` to add list semantics.
+In the parent column, add a `Modifier.semantics` with `collectionInfo = CollectionInfo(columnCount = movieRoles.size, rowCount = 1)` to add list semantics.

-For each item, pass down a `Modifier.semantics` with `collectionItemInfo` with the corresponding columnIndex in the list (the rest of the properties can be left as 1)
+For each list item, pass down a `Modifier.semantics` with `collectionItemInfo` to the list item composable with the corresponding columnIndex in the list (the rest of the properties can be left as 1)

 ## More information